Anatoliy-Noscov/Anatoliy-Noscov/README.md

   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Hi%2C+I%27m+Anatoliy+%F0%9F%91%8B;Frontend+Developer+in+progress;Passionate+about+React+%26+Next.js" alt="Typing SVG" />
 </p>

-🎓 Computer Science Student | 💻 Aspiring Fullstack Developer
+ 💻 Junior Fullstack Developer

 ## 🚀 About Me

 Hi, I'm Anatoliy 👋
-- 📚 I'm currently learning Frontend Development and building real projects to gain commercial experience.
+- 📚 I've currently completed a 10-month FullStack Development course.
+My team and I implemented several projects during the course.
+I'm currently working on adding several more of my pet projects to GitHub.

-- 💻 My current focus is on mastering React, Next.js, and modern UI/UX patterns.
+- 💻 I'm currently focused on gaining a deeper understanding of React, Next.js, and modern UI/UX patterns through examples and practices.
 - 🤝 I'm open to collaboration and team projects.
+I need more practice to grow and develop.
 - 🚀 My goal is to become a confident Frontend Developer and grow into a senior Fullstack role.

 ## 🧠 Currently Learning